dantleech/blog/source/_posts/2020-08-12-fort-william-oran.md

 I had plenty of water (I filled up all my bottles at a caravan park on the way) and I had enough food for dinner, but not breakfast.
-I could either go to Oran and try my luck at the campsites, then cycle back, or I could continue and wild camp.
-I decided to go to Oran.
+I could either go to Oban and try my luck at the campsites, then cycle back, or I could continue and wild camp.
+I decided to go to Oban.

 ![view](/images/scotland/2020-08-12-7.jpg)
-_This castle was swapped for a small boat away by a drunken Lord_
+_[Eilean Donar Castle](https://en.wikipedia.org/wiki/Eilean_Donan#Origins_of_the_castle) which was at one point swapped for a small boat away by a drunken Lord_

 As I was cycling I regretted this decision more and more - the route wasn't "down hill" it was significantly "up down up down up down" - I was going in the wrong direction for the sake of a campsite and a supermarket.

-To make things worse, I passed through Oran without going to the supermarket, and when I got to the campsite it was shut.
+To make things worse, I passed through Oban without going to the supermarket, and when I got to the campsite it was shut.
 I had cycled 4.5 miles and it had taken maybe 45 minutes.
 But there was another campsite, which was a mile _to the east_.
 I rode up some more steep hills and arrived it said "Caravan